spaghetticode/vcr_cable/README.md

 ## Config via env

 You can also enable/disable vcr_cable by setting `ENABLE_VCR_CABLE=true` or `ENABLE_VCR_CABLE=false` in your environment.
-This would allow each developer to opt into or out of vcr_cable on his/her own machine, for example.
+This allows each developer to opt in or opt out for vcr_cable on their own machine.

 ## Extra

-If you use `vcr_cable` in development env I recommend enable http requests for webmock or fakeweb.
+If you use `vcr_cable` in development I recommend to enable http requests for webmock or fakeweb.
 Just create an initializer, for example:

 ```ruby
 WebMock.allow_net_connect! if defined?
 WebMock